Fernando Scherer: 2000

 This year, Scherer forwent all competitions to prepare for the 2000 Summer Olympics in Sydney.
 However, after an accident on the stairs of his house he sprained an ankle and partially tore the ligament, almost costing him the Games.
 Although his injury affected his performance—he hardly used his legs—, Scherer won the bronze in the 4×100-meter freestyle and participated in two other heats, ranking 12th in the 4×100-meter medley and 20th in the 50-meter freestyle.

 2002

 In 2002, Scherer returned to Brazil and moved to São Paulo.

 2003

 At the 2003 World Aquatics Championships in Barcelona, Scherer broke his own South American record in the 50-meters butterfly with a time of 23.86 seconds.
 He went to the final, finishing in 8th.
 He also finished 23rd in the 50-meter freestyle, and 12th in the 4×100-meter freestyle.

-At the age of 29, Scherer competed in the his third Pan American Games in Santo Domingo, where he helped Brazil win 21 medals in swimming—Brazil's all-time record.
+At the age of 29, Scherer competed in his third Pan American Games in Santo Domingo, where he helped Brazil win 21 medals in swimming—Brazil's all-time record.
 Scherer won the gold in the 50-meter freestyle, beating the Olympic champion Gary Hall Jr. and world champion José Meolans, and gold in the 4×100-meter freestyle.